HBO’s “Chernobyl” greatly exaggerates the disaster’s fallout risks

 As highlighted by Shellenberger and Gale, much of the public has an ill-advised view on Nuclear Energy.
 “Chernobyl,” which has captured the praise of many viewers, has capitalized on this fear by depicting and monetizing a dramatically exaggerated story.
 Worst of all, it has furthered the public’s already misinformed view on the dangers of nuclear energy and radiation.
 Unfortunately, much of the time, the public isn’t informed of the dangers that coincide with using other forms of energy.
 Not even mentioning the world-wide dangers of carbon pollution, Gale says,

-To read further, visit the full perspective in Forbes: “Top UCLA Doctor Denounces HBO’s “Chernobyl” AS Wrong And “Dangerous”,” by Michael Shellenberger.
+Click the link to read Michael’s article in Forbes: “Top UCLA Doctor Denounces HBO’s “Chernobyl” AS Wrong And “Dangerous”,” by Michael Shellenberger.